Athlete on treadmill with monitor

 +353 (0) 1

 Are you fascinated by how the body works and passionate about improving how people move, work, exercise and play sports?
-This course provides students with the opportunity to pursue a dual award and attain both a Bachelor of Science and a Master of Science.
+This course provides students with the opportunity to pursue a dual award and attain both a Bachelor of Science in Athletic Therapy and Training and a Master of Science in Athletic Therapy and Strength and Conditioning.

 Overview